 To fulfill the highest security requirements for smartcards today and also in the future, this TOE implements a progressive digital security concept, which already has been certified in various forerunner processes.
 This TOE utilizes digital security features to include customer friendly security, combined with a robust design overcoming the disadvantages on analogue protection technologies.
 The TOE provides full on-chip encryption covering the complete core, busses, memories and cryptographic co-processors leaving no plain data on the chip.
 A further security feature has been implemented for this TOE protecting also the involved addresses transferred over the memory bus.
 Therefore the attractiveness for attackers is a step further extremely reduced as encrypted signals are of no use for the attacker - neither for manipulation nor for eavesdropping.

 In addition, the TOE is equipped with a comprehensive error detection capability for the complete data path.
 The dual CPU approach allows error detection even while processing.
 A comparator detects whether a calculation was performed without errors.
 This approach does not leave any parts of the core circuitry unprotected.
 The concept allows that the relevant attack scenarios are detected, whereas other conditions that would not lead to an error would mainly be ignored.
 That renders the TOE robust against environmental influences.
-In addition, please note that when using the contact based operation, the TOE has an extended temperature range.
-More information is given in the hardware reference manual [1].

-Furthermore, the TOE implements what we call intelligent implicit shielding (I2).
+Subsequently, the TOE implements what we call intelligent implicit shielding (I).
 These measures constitute a shield on sensitive and security critical signals which is not recognizable or obvious as a shield.
 This provides excellent protection against invasive physical attacks, such as probing, forcing or similar.

 In this Security Target the TOE is briefly described and a summary specification is given.
 The security environment of the TOE during its different phases of the lifecycle is defined.
 The assets are identified which have to be protected through the security policy.
 The threats against these assets are described.
 The security objectives and the security policy are defined, as well as the security requirements.
 These security requirements are built out of the security functional requirements as part of the security policy and the security assurance requirements.
 These are the formal steps applied during the evaluation and certification showing that the TOE meets the targeted requirements.
 In addition, simplified functionality of the TOE matching the requirements is described.